The Milwaukee Art Museum may have a small collection of ancient Mediterranean art, but we have some great pieces!

 For instance, one hydria is in “black-figure” and the other is in “red-figure.”
 You can probably guess which is which.
 Both styles use the same “paint,” called slip, which is a glaze made from clay.
 But they use it in very different ways.

-In black-figure (above right), the slip is used to fill in the figures so that the details have to be scraped into the slip to show the red clay behind.
+In black-figure above, the slip is used to fill in the figures so that the details have to be scraped into the slip to show the red clay behind.
 Details in white and red paint might also be added after firing.
 The resulting silhouettes create a stiff, static figure.
 Also, overlapping objects is extremely difficult, as you can see from the two figures on the left—the scraped lines become a jumble.
 Also typical of black-figure vase paintings is a stage-like setting, often in a box, on one side of the vase.
 The black-figure technique reached its height in Athens during the late 6th century BC, which is when our hydria was painted.

 Our black-figure vase shows an assembly of gods and not a specific myth.
 Recognizable by their attributes, Dionysus appears on the left with his long robe and beard; a youthful Apollo is seated in the middle with flowing hair and a lyre; and Hermes, on the right, is outfitted in his short cloak, winged boots, and traveler’s hat.
 The two women may be Artemis and Leto, Apollo’s sister and mother.
 Notice that if Apollo stood up, that he would be a full head taller than the other figures!
 This use of scale shows that he is the most important figure in the scene.